Frequently Asked Questions

 What is the standard of proof needed before a policy violation will be found?

-In order to determine that an individual has violated the University Policy the standard of proof required is a preponderance of the evidence, i.e., the evidence demonstrates that it is more likely than not that the conduct occurred.
+The standard of proof required is a preponderance of the evidence, i.e., the evidence demonstrates that it is more likely than not that the conduct occurred.
 It is often described as needing at least a 51% likelihood that the policy violation occurred.

 What are the potential sanctions that could be imposed?